daniprec/daniprec.github.io/_pages/about.md

 <details open>
     <summary>Chief Operations Officer (COO), Canonical Green [Apr 2023 - Present]</summary>
     <i>Madrid, Spain</i>
+    <p>At Canonical Green, we offer data science-based solutions for the ecological transition of the Industry 4.0.
+My role in this company consists of:</p>
     <ul>
         <li>Leading the implementation of innovative AI solutions that enhance the operational efficiency of our clients.</li>
         <li>Designing, developing, and implementing machine learning models and mathematical optimization to improve the competitiveness of our processes.</li>